-Welch College is located in Nashville, Tennessee, the home of at least 38 colleges, universities, and technical schools.
+Welch College is located in Gallatin, Tennessee, a short drive north of Nashville, the home of at least 38 colleges, universities, and technical schools.
 This concentration of educational institutions gives the city the well-earned title, “Athens of the South.”
 The city is also undergoing an unprecedented renaissance in several areas.
 The fine arts culture of Nashville will enable students to expand their knowledge in ways that complement the education they receive.
 The Tennessee Performing Arts Center the Schermerhorn Symphony Center, and The Frist Center for the Visual Arts bring to the city a wide variety of refined music, drama, and art exhibitions.
 The music and recording industry are, of course, renowned worldwide.

 The college senses a responsibility to provide the most wholesome, enriching social life possible and provides both formal and informal occasions for this purpose.
 Formal social and cultural occasions include banquets, student and faculty recitals, concerts, dramatic presentations, and the Sarah Lacey Nicholas Artist Series.
 Informal activities include opportunities for dating, casual contacts, various programs, Coffee House/Student Center activities, outings, and other special events.
 Some of these are listed below.